 5) Be clear on charges

-Sometimes you’ll pay extra charges when you arrive, such as local taxes or additional driver fees.
+Sometimes you’ll pay extra charges when you arrive, such as local taxes or fees for adding an additional driver.
 Check what you’re being charged for so you don’t pay twice for extras.
 Ask how much the deposit is, and when you’ll get it back.

 6) Read the rental agreement

 Don’t feel rushed: take your time to read the rental agreement, so you’re happy with what you’re signing up for.
 You should also find your deal’s Ts & Cs online or with your booking confirmation so you can check them at your leisure.

 Before you head to your car, check where to drop it off to avoid stress at the end of your trip.
 Ask for directions to the nearest petrol station, so you can fill up before you drop the car off.